MichaelSasser/docker_images/README.md

 - [default-24.04-dev](ghcr.io/MichaelSasser/ubuntu:default-24.04-dev), [default-latest-dev](ghcr.io/MichaelSasser/ubuntu:default-latest-dev)

-### Software
+### Tools

-We tries as much as possible to keep the software in the images up to date.
-Therefore we either often get the latest stable version as binary from the repo, add custom repositories or use the system package manager to install them or build them from source.
-The following is a list of the software we include in the image.
+I am trying to keep the tools (in the images) up to date.
+Due to free account limitations, I need to keep the build time relatively short (<5h) and the size small (only a couple of Gigabytes).
+To find this balance, I use:

+- The latest stable versions as binaries from the original repositories
+- Custom package manager repositories
+- System package manager
+- Building from source

+Below are lists of tools included in the images.

 > [!NOTE]
 > Note, this list may not contain all software included in the image, and the
-> list may change over time.
+> may change over time do to varying requirements.

 #### Python

-- System Python: `python3` with `pip3` installed from the system package manager
+- System Python: `python3` with `pip3` installed with the system's package manager
   - Installed using `pip`: `toml`, `ansible-lint`, `ansible-navigator`, `ansible-builder`, `yamllint`, `PyYAML`